 If you’re thinking about buying a Tesla then the news is a bit mixed.
 As we have mentioned previously in this article, due to the amount of technology that is used in the vehicle, it can be rather costly to get some things fixed.
-In the latest reliability report from UK consumer publication, Which? the feedback from owners was, for the most part, positive.
+In the latest reliability report from a UK consumer publication, Which? the feedback from owners was, for the most part, positive.

 74% of Tesla Model 3 owners found that their year of driving the electric car was without fault, it was enjoyable and exactly as they expected.

-Only 3% of owners who participated in the survey experienced a complete breakdown in their car.
+Only 3% of owners who participated in the survey experienced a complete breakdown in their cars.
 Though this figure sounds incredibly low, the age of the vehicle (less than 12 months) is taken into consideration, so 3% is felt to be rather high.
 The issue that the 3% experienced when their vehicles broke down?
-An unfortunate malfunction with the electric charging system which meant that these drivers were left with a vehicle they couldn’t charge.
+An unfortunate malfunction with the electric charging system meant that these drivers were left with a vehicle they couldn’t charge.